 Volunteerism Programming and Training Specialist

-A Peace Corps Response Volunteer (PCRV) is needed to serve as a Volunteerism Programming and Training Specialist with the Council of Voluntary Social Services (CVSS) in Jamaica.
+Young Women of Purpose/Young Men of Purpose (YWOP/YMOP) in Jamaica has requested the support of a Peace Corps Response Volunteer (PCRV) to serve as a Volunteerism Programming and Training Specialist.
 Jamaica has joined the universal fight to improve the quality of education of its citizens, with special focus on those at the primary level.
-Through a partnership with CVSS and Young Women of Purpose/Young Men of Purpose (YWOP/YMOP), the central theme is to broaden efforts by the voluntary social service community, including community based organizations and public schools, to pilot new ways to engage parents and adults and older students in literacy instruction to include language, numbers, image, computers and other basic means to understand, communicate, gain useful information, solve mathematical problems and use the dominant symbols of culture.
-This project focuses on building the capacity of CVSS and its members to make an impact on the manner in which literacy instruction is provided to students and by doing so builds a sustainable model for supporting children and families who cannot meet their basic needs due to low literacy levels.
+YWOP/YMOP's central theme is to broaden efforts by the voluntary social service community, including community based organizations and public schools, to pilot new ways to engage parents and adults and older students in literacy instruction to include language, numbers, image, computers and other basic means to understand, communicate, gain useful information, solve mathematical problems and use the dominant symbols of culture.
+This project focuses on strengthening the capacity of YWOP/YMOP and its members to make an impact on the manner in which literacy instruction is provided to students and by doing so builds a sustainable model for supporting children and families who cannot meet their basic needs due to low literacy levels.

 Please note that departure dates and other details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations.
 Candidates selected for this position will be arriving in Jamaica together as a group, so while the departure dates for the whole group could change, dates cannot be changed for individual candidates.